gavalierm/false-color-heatmap/README.md

 # FALSE COLOR HEAT MAP LUT
-Cube lut generated in Davinci Resolve
+Cube lut crafted in Davinci Resolve

 The lut looks like HEAT MAP from Thermo camera.